joeydumont/joeydumont.github.io/_drafts/zernike-polynomials-coefficients.md

 wavefront of optical beams.
 They are used in ophthalmology, microscopy, and laser metrology, among others.
-Because they are orthogonal on the unit disk, they are most suitable to describe deviations from a flat phase front in a single transverse plane of the beam's path.
+Because they are orthogonal on the unit disk, they are most suitable to describe deviations from a flat phase front in a single transverse plane of the beam's path {% cite DUM2017 %}.

 They are given by